Internship

 • Internships: Emphasize skill development and hands-on learning related to the candidate's career interests.

-• Volunteering: Focus on developing interpersonal skills and a sense of social responsibility, with potential to acquire transferable skills.
+• Volunteering: Focus on developing interpersonal skills and a sense of social responsibility, with the potential to acquire transferable skills.

 • Apprenticeships: Target specific vocational skills and technical competencies in a particular trade or industry.